35 GTA 5 Locations Based on Real Life

 Real-Life Counterpart: U.S. Bank Tower, Los Angeles.

-Claim Guardrail: Do not call it the tallest real-world building.
+Accuracy Note: Do not call it the tallest real-world building.
 Refer only to the in-game tower unless separately sourced.

 GTA 5 Los Santos City Hall